 How can you configure your Gradio demo to handle the most traffic?
 In this Guide, we dive into some of the parameters of Gradio’s

-.queue() method as well as some other related configurations, and discuss how to set these parameters in a way that allows you to serve lots of users simultaneously with minimal latency.
+.queue() method as well as some other related parameters, and discuss how to set these parameters in a way that allows you to serve lots of users simultaneously with minimal latency.

 This is an advanced guide, so make sure you know the basics of Gradio already, such as how to create and launch a Gradio Interface.
 Most of the information in this Guide is relevant whether you are hosting your demo on Hugging Face Spaces or on your own server.

-(2) They do not allow bi-directional communication between the Gradio demo and the Gradio server.
-This means, for example, that you cannot get a real-time ETA of how long your prediction will take to complete.
+(2) They allow the server to send multiple updates to the frontend.
+This means, for example, that the server can send a real-time ETA of how long your prediction will take to complete.

 The first parameter we will explore is the

-1 but increasing this can linearly multiply the capacity of your server to handle requests.
+default_concurrency_limit much higher.
+Increasing this parameter can linearly multiply the capacity of your server to handle requests.

-So why not set this parameter much higher?
+So why not set this parameter much higher all the time?
 Keep in mind that since requests are processed in parallel, each request will consume memory to store the data and weights for processing.
 This means that you might get out-of-memory errors if you increase the

 Recommendation: Increase the